FamilOrujov/FamilOrujov/README.md

 I view engineering as a constant R&D process.
 I actively research and analyze the latest AI papers and emerging technologies, not just to read them, but to stress-test their utility.
 My workflow involves breaking down complex research concepts and new tooling ecosystems, then integrating the viable parts directly into my projects.
 If a new technique improves performance or reliability, I build it into my architecture.

-I'm currently focused on the engineering of reliable, production-grade agentic systems.
+Currently I'm focused on the engineering of reliable, production-grade agentic systems.
 My current work centers on hardening multi-agent architectures and agentic RAG systems.

 ---